 Landmark is a coeducational day and residential school for students in grades 2–12 diagnosed with dyslexia or another language-based learning disability (LBLD).
 These fall under the broader category of specific learning disabilities (SLD).
 We recognize that every student is different and so we individualize a program based on their specific needs throughout their time here.
 The Landmark approach empowers students to reach their academic and social potential.
-Each faculty member is highly trained and specializes in educating students with LBLD.
+Each faculty member is highly trained and specializes in educating students with dyslexia and other LBLDs.

 - Customized program for every student